 The Gogoro Smartscooter is their answer, and the most recent model, the S2, is an absolute revolution in the electric scooter category.
 Have a smartphone?
 Great, that’s your key.
 Simply pair the phone and scooter, and when you’re heading to the garage, just say “Hey Google/Hey Siri” and the words “unlock scooter.”
 By the time you get to your little electric rocket, it’s ready for you.
 And we do mean rocket, with 10 HP and getting to 45 MPH, its top speed, in under 6 seconds part of the standard experience with the S2.
 An experience that starts at under $2,500 USD.

 Unless you’re in the world of supersports, we’d understand if you’ve never heard of Damon Motorcycles.
 They are a brand new company, originally established in 2018 In Vancouver, Canada, and introduced the world to their vision of what an electric supersport should be in 2019 with the unveiling of the Damon Hypersport.
-With production slated to begin in early 2022, things are getting very close to reality for Damon.
+With production slated to start before before the end of the year, things are getting very close to reality for Damon.
 With four submodels (SE with 100 HP, SX with 150 HP, HS with 200 HP, and HS Premier with 200 HP, Ohlins suspension, a single-sided swingarm, and DC supercharging compatibility), the pricing is very fair to all levels of budget, from the cheapest SE at $17,000 USD, and the top of the line Premier at a whopping $40k.

 Unlike other companies that will pretty much force you to finance your bike, Damon is allowing for three ways to pay for your Hypersport.
 The traditional financing, a leasing plan, and a new subscription plan, where it’s almost like a lease, but at the end of your 36 month subscription, you simply either buy out your bike, subscribe to a new bike, or return the bike.
 Damon is also positioned to be the only company to really take the competition to Lightning, and almost everyone can see the first steps towards a new speed war, a la Suzuki vs Kawasaki vs Honda vs Yamaha in the early 2000s, happening.